Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling

 \subsection{Progressive mixture-of-experts framework for turbulence modelling}

-In the present study, we propose the PMoE framework for data-driven turbulence modelling with the ability of continual learning.
 As shown by the schematic in figure~\ref{fig:PMoE}, the PMoE framework consists of three key components, including the procedure of pre-processing to extract flow features as model inputs, the router structure responsible for classifying various types of flows, and a group of experts each trained for a specified flow scenario.
 In particular, the PMoE replaces the MLP router with a modular bank of autoencoders, each dedicated to recognizing a specific flow signature.
 This ensures that the introduction of a new expert and its corresponding router module does not interfere with the existing modules.
 Accordingly, the PMoE framework is expected to develop progressively with new datasets introduced successively, and the details are discussed in the following.